Moving to Coron, Philippines

 What is a typical expat home or apartment like in Coron?

 "A typical expat home or apartment in Coron, is often a blend of modern and traditional Filipino design.
 The homes are usually spacious, with open floor plans to allow for natural light and air circulation.
 They often feature large windows and balconies, offering stunning views of the surrounding natural beauty, including the sea, mountains, and lush greenery.
 The living area is usually furnished with comfortable sofas and a television, while the kitchen is equipped with basic appliances like a refrigerator, stove, and sometimes a dishwasher.
 Bedrooms are typically air-conditioned, with ample storage space.
 Bathrooms are usually modern and clean, often featuring both a shower and a bathtub.
 Many expat homes also have outdoor spaces, such as a garden or a patio, where residents can relax and enjoy the tropical climate.
 Some even have a private pool or access to a community pool.
 In terms of location, these homes are often situated in safe, expat-friendly neighborhoods, close to local amenities like markets, restaurants, and schools.
 Some are located within gated communities, offering additional security.
-Despite being equipped with modern amenities, these homes often retain elements of Filipino architecture and design, such as nipa roofs and bamboo furniture, giving them a unique, local charm," commented one expat who made the move to Coron.
+Despite being equipped with modern amenities, these homes often retain elements of Filipino architecture and design, such as nipa roofs and bamboo furniture, giving them a unique, local charm," remarked one expat in Coron, Philippines.

 What is the average cost of housing in Coron?